Mushymato/HaveMoreKids/docs/000-overview.md

 A custom kid in HMK can have these features, as long as relevant data is provided.

-- Unique look that is tracked on a individual kid basis, no need to conditionally edit `Characters/Baby` and `Characters/Toddler`.
+- Unique look that is tracked on a per kid basis, no need to conditionally edit `Characters/Baby` and `Characters/Toddler`.
 Their appearance persists even if you divorce your spouse, or if you have multiple spouses via polyamory mods.
 - Seasonal outfits via the same `Appearance` system used by vanilla NPC.
 - Daily dialogue via dialogue asset.
 - Gifting to build friendship.